 One of my all time favorite dinners is a classic basil marinara sauce with angel hair pasta.
 The absolute best I ever had was at a quaint little restaurant in a grocery store mall.

 Even so, the atmosphere was romantic under dim lights and candle-lit tables and the service was impeccable.
 The restaurant also had a bakery and was always the go-to spot for their incredible mango tart to bring to events.
 I was so sad to see it close.
-And, it did so before I could ask for their recipe for basil marinara sauce.
+And, it did so before I could ask for their basil marinara sauce recipe.

-This is because they don’t have as much calcium chloride added to keep them firm, but they are often better than store-bought which are picked underripe or just don’t have a robust tomato flavor.
+This is because they don’t have as much calcium chloride added to keep them firm.
+Though, they are often better than store-bought, which are picked under-ripe or just don’t have a robust tomato flavor.
 Their top brand for taste is Muir Glen Organic Tomatoes.

-One of the best way to crush the whole tomatoes is with your clean hands, because it doesn’t add any air, but you can use an immersion blender otherwise.
+One of the best ways to crush the whole tomatoes is with your clean hands because it doesn’t add any air.
+But, you can use an immersion blender otherwise.

 I’d love to hear your feedback in the comments below for this Classic Basil Marinara Sauce recipe!
 If you have a photo, post it on my Facebook page, tag me using the hashtag #plantbasedcooking